 An evening at Space Electronic, Florence 1971.
 Design Gruppo 9999.
 Photography Carlo Caldini, Gruppo 9999

 Wisely eschewing the temptation to recreate an actual club environment (it was initially muted) the exhibition is arranged chronologically through four exhibition halls, each named after pop and rock songs with seminal venues presented as case studies throughout to tell the story.
-Hall 1, Beginning to See the Light, explores the Sixties and how nightclubs such as New York’s fantastically named The Electric Circus (1967), Florence’s Space Electronic (1969) and Munich’s Yellow Submarine (1971) emerged alongside new counter cultures and alternative lifestyles.
+Hall 1, Beginning to See the Light, explores the 1960s and how nightclubs such as New York’s fantastically named The Electric Circus (1967), Florence’s Space Electronic (1969) and Munich’s Yellow Submarine (1971) emerged alongside new counter cultures and alternative lifestyles.
 There is a particular focus on here Italian clubs associated with Italy’s Radical Design movement.
 Materials on display range from poster graphics, photography, magazine articles, film and furniture, including a discotastic chair by Gufram.